There are 3 types of people in life: Victims, Survivors and Thrivers.

 On a learning curve, the first 80% of T&E generates only 20% of your results.
 But the last 20% (the steep part) generates 80%.

 Take action.
 Learn from experience.
-Take better action, until you create the result you want.
+Take better action, learn more, until you create the result you want.
 Persistence pays off as the curve rises to results.

 Then celebrate, and use the energy of completion to start on your next result.

 “A vision is not just a picture of what could be; it is an appeal to our better selves, a call to become something more.”